 2012-13: Gormley skated for Phoenix AHL affiliate Portland in his first pro season.
 In 68 games he scored 5 goals with 24 assists and was -7 with 44 penalty minutes.
 The Pirates finished second in the Atlantic Division and were swept by Eastern Conference champion Syracuse in the first round — with two of the three losses in overtime.
 Gormley scored 1 goal with 2 assists and was +2 in the playoffs.

-A talented two-way defenseman, Gormley provides skill, poise, and leadership on the back-end.
+Gormley is a talented two-way defenseman who provides skill, poise, and leadership on the back-end.
 Although he is an all-around defenseman, Gormley is developing into an exceptional offensive player with lethal power-play skills.
-His ability as a distributor, his hard, accurate shot, and strong in-zone work makes him one of the best defensive prospects in hockey.
+His ability as a distributor, his hard, accurate shot, and strong in-zone work compares favorably with other young defenseman.